 We invite applicants for our PhD programme at the School of Business and Management in the following subject areas: Accounting, Finance, Marketing, Management and Organization Studies, Public Management, Employment Relations, Equality and Diversity, Human Resource Management, Supply Chain Management, Strategic Management, Monetary and Macroeconomics, Labour Economics, Public Economics and Leadership.
 We also welcome interdisciplinary projects with Law, Economics, Geography, English, History and Drama.

 The School's research strategy since its inception has been to sustain and enhance a distinctive research profile and ensure a supportive and intellectually challenging business and management research culture emphasising the interconnected nature of:

 - Social justice issues in business and management, and

 - Networks and governance in the private, public and third sectors.

 These objectives are achieved through research centres and groups, which provide vehicles and distinct identities for engaging with partners beyond the university sector.
 The centres and groups are interdisciplinary and many academic staff have involvement in multiple centres or groups.

 - Centre for Management and Organisational History (CMOH)

 - Centre for Research in Equality and Diversity (CRED)

 Drama at Queen Mary aims to provide financial support to outstanding applicants.
-In addition to competing for Principal's Studentships, eligible candidates will also be considered for three fully funded Arts and Humanities Research Council studentships to support research into any of the Department of Drama's areas of expertise.
+Eligible candidates will be considered for Queen Mary Principal's studentships to support research into any of the Department of Drama's areas of expertise.